Revised October 3, 2012

 OSN is buzz phrase used to describe special web-based online communities

-that are accessible only for community members, like LinkedIn,
+that are accessible only for community members, like LinkedIn

-engage in OSN platforms?
-This resource
+OSN platforms?
+This resource offers

-offers a realistic set of possibilities and considerations.
+a realistic set of possibilities and considerations.

 - Evaluating Online Activities: